John Sitton: Since 1995

 Sitton currently works as a taxi driver, and is a regular Twitter user.
 From 2012 to 2014 Sitton did several interviews with television producer Vernon Grant on YouTube in which he discussed his playing career and his time as Leyton Orient manager.
 Sitton related his hopes of creating a Wimbledon-style Crazy Gang mentality at Leyton Orient, coupled with youth development along the lines of Dario Gradi's work at Crewe Alexandra.

 Over 2013 and 2014, Sitton and Grant made regular videos via Skype in which Sitton discussed current events in football, told anecdotes and made score predictions.
 From 2012 the pair had collaborated on an autobiography.
 The book was delayed numerous times throughout 2013 and 2014, only for the collaboration to dissolve acrimoniously in October 2014, which effectively cancelled the biography just weeks before it was supposed to be released.
 Sitton and Grant refunded the pre-orders separately.
 Grant also removed all the interviews he did with Sitton from his YouTube account.

 Sitton worked on his autobiography from scratch throughout 2015 with assistance from his family and had largely completed it by the end of September 2015.
 It took over a year for the book to get published and in November 2016 Sitton's A Little Knowledge is a Dangerous Thing: My Life in Football was released.

 Sitton has also appeared on Pitch Talk's YouTube channel, discussing his life and career, and has also appeared several times on the Talksport radio station.

 Sitton has a wife and three children.
 They live in Chingford, London.

-In July, 2019 John received a fine for breaking speeding laws.
-He responded with an angry twitter tirade blaming the Metropolitan Police and TFL instead of acknowledging that he had broken the law.